10 Statistics That Prove Interactive Content Is the Future

 Well over three-quarters of marketers believe interactive content grabs the attention of website visitors, making it a powerful marketing technique.
 Moreover, 79 percent agree that interactive content enhances the reputation of a brand’s message, while 79 percent think this content leads to repeat visitors and greater online exposure.

-6. Over 80% of Digital Ads are Ignored
+6. Users Ignore Over 80% of Digital Ads

 7. 88% of Marketers say Interactive Content Differentiates Them From Their Competitors

-8. Visual Content is More Likely to Be Shared on Social Media
+8. Visual Content: Shared More on Social Media

-Visual content — such as online quizzes with images or GIFs — are 40 times more likely to be shared on social networks, something that produces a snowball effect for brands.
-The more consumers share interactive content, the more people hear about a company's products and services.
+Visual content — such as online quizzes with images or GIFs — is 40 times more likely to be shared on social networks, something that produces a snowball effect for brands [source].
+Some marketers are taking the background out of the images they’re using and placing their logo in the transparent space.
+The more consumers share interactive content, the more people hear about a company’s products and services.
 Visual content increases conversions by 86 percent, too.

 9. One Online Quiz Received More Than 12,000 Comments

-"What is The Color of Your Aura?" — an online quiz that asks readers multiple choice questions about their personality — was posted on Playbuzz in July 2014.
-Since then, it's received more than 12,000 comments and has been shared on social media thousands of times.
+We picked out the best of all the examples of interactive content for you.
+“What is The Color of Your Aura?” — an online quiz that asks readers multiple-choice questions about their personality — was posted on Playbuzz in July 2014.
+Since then, it’s received more than 12,000 comments and has been shared on social media thousands of times.
 This shows that users interact with quizzes even after the game is long over.

 10. One Online Quiz Generated $1 Million

-When online glasses retailer Zenni Optical uploaded "You’ve Been Framed” — a nine-minute multiple-choice quiz that tested readers' eyesight — it became an absolute viral smash.
-The quiz has generated more than $1 million in revenue and received 29,410 lead conversions.
+When Bolt iOt, a cloud platform uploaded “iOt and ML Training Scholarship” — a training assessment that tested their technical acumen — it became an absolute viral smash.
+The quiz has generated more than 100K visits and received 47556 lead conversions.